Why Do Babies Need Tummy Time?

 3. Hold your baby out in front and facing away from you.
 Gently keep their head centered.

 4. Carry your baby belly down.
 Make sure one of your arms is under their chest for support.
 Younger babies need their head and chest supported.
-Less support is needed as your baby gains strength in his neck and trunk muscles.
+Less support is needed as your baby gains strength in their neck and trunk muscles.

 7. Carry your baby facing away from you on their right side.
 Switch and carry your baby on their left side.